Our work is to transform how people work.

 Kim Brice

-Co-founder, secretary of the Board, trainer and coach
+Co-founder, secretary of the Board, Coaching Director and Trainer

 Aldara Martitegui